 How Statins Work

-Statins are drugs which lower cholesterol by blocking its production.
 Since first being approved by the F.D.A. in 1987, statins have become a central component in fighting heart disease risk.
 They are used in cases when exercise and proper diet alone do not sufficiently lower a person’s cholesterol.

-Side Effects of Zocor
+Common Zocor Side Effects

-Other serious side effects from Zocor include:
+Common side effects related to taking Zocor include:

-- Memory problems or confusion
+- Memory loss

 - Joint pain